brandon-fryslie/typesnatch/README.md

 TypeSnatch is a command-line tool designed to help users search for, install, and manage fonts efficiently.
 It leverages the power of Python and several libraries to provide a seamless experience for font enthusiasts and developers alike.

+*NOTE: This tool was largely generated using Aider and OpenAI GPT4o (I helped a little)*

 ## Features

 - **Search Fonts**: Quickly search for fonts using a query string.